CyberSource/cybersource-rest-client-node/MLE.md

 # Message Level Encryption (MLE) Feature

-This project provides an implementation of Message Level Encryption (MLE) for APIs provided by CyberSource, integrated within our SDK.
+This feature provides an implementation of Message Level Encryption (MLE) for APIs provided by CyberSource, integrated within our SDK.
 This feature ensures secure communication by encrypting messages at the application level before they are sent over the network.

 ## Configuration